4rft5/WMP12-VLC-Skin/README.md

 * To exit the mini-player and return to normal playback, click the maximize button at the top of the window.

-* To exit the mini-player volume slider, click on the inside of its box.
-(I tried my best, this was the most "seamless" solution.)
+* To exit the mini-player volume slider, click on the inside of its box or double click outside of the box.
+This is the only way the VLC Skin Editor supports "popups".

 * Because of the lack of semi-transparency, the "hitbox" for the volume selector in the mini-player is just the arrow, nothing else.
 It's a little hard to click sometimes.